jurlem/movies-lost-and-found/README.md

 Movies Lost and Found is an application where MovieDB users can search movies, add them to the watchlist and to mark as favorites.

 ## Deployed on Vercel
-Site is live on address:  movies-lost-and-found.vercel.app
+Site is live on address: [Movies Lost and Found](https://movies-lost-and-found.vercel.app)